SWiT/OpenCV-AR-Demo/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ###About
-This is a simple demo of an Augmented Reality concept using OpenCV, Zbar, and Python.
+This is a demo of an Augmented Reality concept using OpenCV, Zbar, and Python.
+It scans the video source for QR Codes and replaces them with animated gifs.

 ###Setup
 You will want the OpenCV 2.4+ and Zbar 0.10+ packages installed along with their python packages.
+Add the animated gifs you want to the gifs/ subdirectory.

 sudo apt-get install python-zbar libzbar-dev zbar-tools libopencv-dev

 ###Run
 ```
-python ardemo.py
+python qrgifar.py
 ```